South Carolina Defective Products Lawyers

 Defective Products Compensation

-If you work at a company that manufactures or markets products, such as pharmaceuticals, medical devices, or any other company that is regulated by the government, and you believe the products are defective, you could have a valid qui tam claim.
+If you work at a company that manufactures or markets products, such as pharmaceuticals, medical devices, or any other company regulated by the government, and you believe the products are defective, you could have a valid qui tam claim.

 Steps to Take After You Learn of a Defective Product